In Search of a Prophet

 A Celebration of Middle Eastern Canticles

-Inspiring reflection and a sense of wonder along the faith journey toward celebrating Christ’s birth, Paul-Gordon Chandler’s Songs in Waiting is a book of spiritual meditations for the Advent season on the ancient Middle Eastern songs sung around the birth of Jesus: the Song of Mary – traditionally called “The Magnificat,” the Song of Zechariah, “The Benedictus,” the Song of the Angels to the Shepherds, “The Gloria,” and the Song of Simeon, “The Nunc Dimittis.”
+Inspiring reflection and a sense of wonder along the faith journey toward celebrating Christ’s birth, Paul G. Chandler’s Songs in Waiting is a book of spiritual meditations for the Advent season on the ancient Middle Eastern songs sung around the birth of Jesus: the Song of Mary – traditionally called “The Magnificat,” the Song of Zechariah, “The Benedictus,” the Song of the Angels to the Shepherds, “The Gloria,” and the Song of Simeon, “The Nunc Dimittis.”

 These four songs, full of hope and mystery have played an important role in Christian worship within the last two millennia, inspiring the work of artists and musicians over the centuries.
 Capturing the essence of these songs, the inspirational paintings of well-known artist Daniel Bonnell are beautifully woven throughout.
 Grounded in the original context of their Middle Eastern cultural settings, Songs in Waiting draws from the arts, visual and literary, breathing new life into the scenes surrounding these Biblical songs and Christ’s coming anew celebrated during the Advent season.